How to Fix “Procedure Entry Point Not Found” in Windows?

 Method 4: Run a Virus Scan

 If none of the above methods work, it’s possible that your computer is infected with a virus or other type of malware.
-Run a virus scan on your computer using an antivirus software to detect and remove any threats.
+Run a virus scan on your computer using antivirus software to detect and remove any threats.
 Make sure your antivirus software is up-to-date and perform a full scan of your system.

 By following one or more of these methods, you should be able to resolve the “Procedure Entry Point Not Found” error on your Windows computer.
 Remember to always download software and files from reliable sources to prevent this issue from occurring in the first place.